 rot, powder mildew, anthracnose, phylloxera.
 May need irrigation in

 drought.
 High acidity and late ripening - problematic.

 gray/white color/aroma sport from Frontenac.
+The same growth/cultural

 characteristics but different wine flavor.
 High acidity at harvest-has